genix-project/genix/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 3385 for connections and services them.

-- GENIXMiner : Generates coins (if wallet is enabled).
+- GenixMiner : Generates coins (if wallet is enabled).

 - ThreadCheckDarkSendPool : Runs masternode list and sync data update loops